Subhas Chandra Bose's plunge into Indian politics - Non Cooperation

 In the meanwhile the revolutionary forces had intensified their activities.
 Gopinath Saha, a young revolutionary had tried to kill the notorious police commissioner of Calcutta Charles Tegart, but unfortunately had killed an innocent man named Ernest Day.
 Gopinath was taken to the gallows.
 Congress and Swarajists appreciated the courage and the spirit of sacrifice but condemned the violent act.
 Police was trying their best to frame Subhas.
 Now they got an opportunity.
 On the basis of intelligence reports that Subhas had a strong relationship with the revolutionaries, that Gopinath Saha was intimate with him, they trained their guns on him, being already jealous and weary of his success as a popular young leader and able administrator.

 In Mandalay prison Subhas had Biplobi Trailokya Chakrabarty, famously called Maharaj, as company.
 Trailokya Maharaj was a unique person.
-He was in British prison for thirty years.
+He was in prison for thirty years and had the experience of living in the notorious prison of Cellular jail.
 Mandalay was no mean prison, it was a slaughterhouse.
 Tilak was lodged there for six years which hastened his death.
 Lala Lajpat Rai was imprisoned there for an year.
 Subhas was at his cheerful best despite the abysmal conditions.
-In a cheeky letter to his Mejda, Sarat Bose he had described the painful conditions under which he and his fellow inmates were forced to live.
+In a cheeky letter to his Mejda, Sarat Bose he described the painful conditions under which he and his fellow inmates were forced to live.
 The British officials were in good terms with him.
 In October 1925 Subhas and other Hindu inmates decided to perform the Durga Puja.
 Major Findlay, the Dy.
 Commissioner was approached and he agreed to the idea but the British Government refused to give permission.
 As a mark of protest Subhas and other inmates started a hunger strike.
 Finally the Government agreed to grant permission and also sanctioned a meager amount for the ritual.
 While in the prison Subhas learnt of the sudden demise of Deshbandhu.

 Fall of a Star in high heaven - Death of Chittaranjan Das and the resulting political turmoil